donmccurdy/msdf-bmfont-web/README.md

 # msdf-bmfont-web

-Web tool for creation of MSDF bitmap font spritesheets and JSON.
+Web tool for creation of MSDF bitmap font spritesheets and JSON, using [msdf-bmfont-xml](https://github.com/soimy/msdf-bmfont-xml).

 ## Overview